Forced heirship

 Normally in forced heirship, the deceased's estate is in-gathered and wound up without discharging liabilities, which means accepting inheritance includes accepting the liabilities attached to inherited property.
 The forced estate is divided into shares which include the share of issue (legitime or child's share) and the spousal share.
 This provides a minimum protection that cannot be defeated by will.
 The free estate, on the other hand, is at the discretion of a testator to be distributed by will on death to whomever he or she chooses.
-Takers in the forced estate are known as forced heirs (Germ Pflichtteilserben, Noterben, Fr héritiers réservataires, It legittimari, Sp herederos forzosos, Pt herdeiros legitimários).
+Takers in the forced estate are known as forced heirs.